-Cabin Interior
+13.3 Cabin Interior

 The cabin interior can be cleaned just like you would clean a home interior.
 To preserve the teak woodwork, use teak oil.
 To maintain the carpeting, use a vacuum cleaner.
-Because air and sunlight are very good cleansers, periodically put cushions, sleeping bags, etc. on deck, in the sun and fresh air, to dry and air out.
-If cushions or equipment get wet with saltwater, remove and use clean, freshwater to rinse off the salt crystals.
+Because air and sunlight are very good cleansers, periodically put cushions, sleeping bags, etc. on the deck in the sun to dry and air out.
+If cushions or equipment get wet with saltwater, remove and use clean, fresh water to rinse off the salt crystals.
 Salt retains moisture and will cause damage.
 Dry thoroughly and reinstall.